gmdjunaid/Predicting-User-Behavior-and-Battery-Consumption-Patterns-on-Mobile-Devices/README.md

 ## Dataset

-The dataset, [The Mobile Device Usage and User Behavior Dataset](https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset?resource=download), includes features such as:
+The dataset, which can be found on Kaggle: [The Mobile Device Usage and User Behavior Dataset](https://www.kaggle.com/datasets/valakhorasani/mobile-device-usage-and-user-behavior-dataset?resource=download), includes features such as:

 - **Operating System**
 - **Device Model**